shahedc/NetLearnerApp/README.md

 # What's Next?

 In 2020, you can expect a new A-Z weekly blog series to cover 26 different topics from January through June 2020.

+Take a look at the [2020 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2020).

-To get a sneak peek of what's to come, take a peek at the [2019 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2019).
+To revisit the older series, you may also refer to the [2019 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2019).